JetBrains/ring-ui/docs/breaking-changes.md

   2. testcase relies on `componentDidMount` or refs being called
   3. testcase uses type and/or props of the component being tested ([example](https://upsource.jetbrains.com/ring-ui/file/87e1889c8d1e1300cf2695c3958e4c5bdb27d1a9/components/progress-bar/progress-bar.test.js?nav=531:579:focused&line=0))
 * Use `render` when
-  1. you need the full html output tree
+  1. the full html output tree is needed
-  2. you test the text content of a node
+  2. testing the text content of a node
-  3. you use some complex CSS selector, beyond the [subset](http://airbnb.io/enzyme/docs/api/selector.html) supported by other wrappers
+  3. using some complex CSS selector, beyond the [subset](http://airbnb.io/enzyme/docs/api/selector.html) supported by other wrappers

 One possible workflow is to start with `shallow`, and if something doesn't work as expected, replace with `mount` or `render` based on the checklist.

 #### Local variables instead of context
 Using context(`this`) in testcases is discouraged in favour of local variables.
-This allows using arrow functions for all the testcases which helps to maintain uniformity.
+This allows using arrow functions for all the testcases, which in turn helps to maintain uniformity.

 * before:
     ```js